Claims Procedure for an Ohio Worker's Comp Case

 File a First Report of Injury with the BWC

 The application for workers' compensation benefits is called the First Report of Injury ("FROI").
 Under the workers' compensation law, the FROI may be filed by the injured worker, an attending physician or health care provider, or the employer.
 Once filed with the Ohio Bureau of Workers' Compensation ("BWC"), a claim number is immediately assigned.
-The BWC will mail an identification card to the injured worker, which contains the claim number and other relevant information about the claim.
+The Columbus, Ohio BWC will mail an identification card to the injured worker, which contains the claim number and other relevant information about the claim.
 The injured worker will use the BWC identification card similar to a health insurance card when obtaining medical services.
 Continue to see your doctor while the BWC begins to process your claim.
 Make sure your doctor treats workers' compensation patients before you begin treatment.

 BWC Customer Service Specialist